Coming Up with Character Names and Why They Matter

 Especially when it comes to surnames, family names, or the like, a character's name can create an instant connection to something larger in your world and thus provide information about their past without spending too much time on exposition.

-If you use a name for this reason, make sure you have taken the time to at least hint at why it’s important or plan to do so throughout your story.
+If your character's name is connected to their backstory in an especially meaningful way, make sure you have taken the time to at least hint at why it's important or plan to do so throughout your story.

 Names to Set Expectations

 A name like Cynder Flamecaller was obviously born to be a fire mage in an epic fantasy.
-Pointdexter Jones is clearly the smartest kid in class.
+Poindexter Jones is clearly the smartest kid in class.

 Names as a Plot Point

-For some characters, their name could be a key point in the plot.
+It can be interesting—even satisfying—to make a character's name a key point in the plot.

-Like when two feuding superheroes both have… moms with the same name.
+Like when the perp in your whodunit goes by an alias that's an anagram for their true identity.
+Or when two feuding superheroes both have… moms with the same name.

 It makes me shake my head every time, but it's forever enshrined in cinema.
 It's okay to use names for a plot point, just don't name them Martha.
 Please.